 The Dr Fox website does quite a few things.
 The main thing it does is inform and advise.
 We give guidance on medical conditions and their treatment.
 We are cautious in our advice, recommending when it is best for a person to see a doctor face-to-face, or when a particular medicine is not suitable.

 It is possible to be negative about online clinics as suboptimal when compared with a surgery visit.
 However, many people who obtain medicine on the web will not attend a surgery if the online option is not there.
-Some people are too embarrassed and they know the medicine they are looking for is not available free on the NHS, including malaria tablets, Propecia and ED treatment.
+Some people are too embarrassed and they know the medicine they are looking for is not available free on the NHS, including malaria tablets, Propecia and certain ED treatment.

 Online clinics provide a selected range of prescription medicines delivered conveniently to people’s doors.
 The art, if that is the right word, is to know what not to prescribe and when not to treat.
 It comes down to selection.